-- Source: The status log or DSTrace screen. - Explanation: The driver is unable to authenticate to the Active Directory database. - Action: Try to authenticate to the Active Directory database again. - Solution: Unhide the retry-Idap-auth-unknown driver parameter to allow the driver to retry the authentication when it fails: - 1 Open the driver configuration file in the an XML editor. - 2 Search for retry-ldap-auth-unknown. - 3 Change hide="true" to hide="false". - 4 Access the driver parameters.
-See Section B.1.5, "Driver Parameters," on page 91 for more information.
+Source: The status log or DSTrace screen.

+Explanation: The driver is unable to authenticate to the Active Directory database.

+Action: Try to authenticate to the Active Directory database again.

+Solution: Unhide the retry-Idap-auth-unknown driver parameter to allow the driver to retry the authentication when it fails:

-- 5 Select Driver Settings > Access Options > Retry LDAP Auth unknown error, then select Yes. - 6 Click OK, then restart the driver.
+- 1 Open the driver configuration file in the an XML editor. - 2 Search for retry-ldap-auth-unknown. - 3 Change hide="true" to hide="false". - 4 Access the driver parameters.
+See "Driver Parameters" on page 97 for more information. - 5 Select Driver Settings > Access Options > Retry LDAP Auth unknown error, then select Yes. - 6 Click OK, then restart the driver.

-Error initializing connection to DirXML: SSL library initialization error: error:00000000:lib(0) :func(0) :reason(0)
+Error initializing connection to DirXML: SSL library initialization error: error:00000000:lib(0):func(0):reason(0)

-- Source: The status log or DSTrace screen. - Explanation: The Remote Loader cannot make an SSL connection to the Identity Manager engine. - Possible Cause: Incorrect format for the certificate file. - Action: If you are running a Windows 2003 R2 SP1 32-bit server, and are using a selfsigned certificate in DER format, the connection fails.
+Source: The status log or DSTrace screen.

+Explanation: The Remote Loader cannot make an SSL connection to the Identity Manager engine.

+Possible Cause: Incorrect format for the certificate file.

+Action: If you are running a Windows server and a self-signed certificate in DER format, the connection fails.
 The certificate must have a Base64 format for the SSL connection to work.

-An error was encountered while reading domain on the network 1208
+An error was encountered while reading domain on the network 1208 the network.

-- Source: Password Sync Control Panel Applet on Windows server 2008 - Action: The Computer Browser service must be started to get the list of computers on the network.
 By default, it is disabled.
 In the control panel, go to Administrative tools > Services and start the service.